shen-lin/openui5-sample-app/README.md

 ## Usage
 ### Server
-Run `grunt serve` to start a local server with your application at [http://localhost:8080](http://localhost:8080).
+Run `npm run server` to start a local server with your application at [http://localhost:8080](http://localhost:8080).

-Run `grunt watch` to also execute your unit tests automatically after every change.

 ### Code validation
-Run `grunt lint` to run static code checks on your project.
+Run `npm run lint` to run static code checks on your project.

-Run `grunt test` to execute all tests and get a coverage report.

 ### Build
+Run `npm run webpack` to build a deployable development version of your app to `/dist`.
-Run `grunt build` to build a deployable version of your app to `/dist`.
+Run `npm run webpack:prod` to build a deployable production version of your app to `/dist`.

+## TODO

+Some things still need to be implemented in the `openui5-webpack` repository:

+- Include library-properties.json in build
+- Do not load `library.css` files because styles are build automatically
+- Generate sapContrast classes

+Also some things can be improved in this repository:

+- Add examples for tests